omni/tokenbridge-contracts/README.md

 ### Operations

-Currently, the contracts support two types of relay operations:
+Currently, the contracts support four types of relay operations:
 * Tokenize the native coin in one blockchain network (Home) into an ERC20 token in another network (Foreign).
 * Swap a token presented by an existing ERC20 contract in a Foreign network into an ERC20 token in the Home network, where one pair of bridge contracts corresponds to one pair of ERC20 tokens.
 * to mint new native coins in Home blockchain network from a token presented by an existing ERC20 contract in a Foreign network.
+* Transfer arbitrary data between two blockchain networks as so the data could be interpreted as an arbitrary contract method invocation.

 ### Components